omussell/grim/hugo/content/implementation/index.md

 zfsd will detect if a disk becomes degraded or unavailable and will automatically activate a hot spare if available.

 ### Host Install Tools ###

+Download the updates

+More testing with pkgbase needs to be carried out, but ideally if it works, we could build a new zfs boot environment, install the requisite packages and boot into it.

+While NanoBSD was considered in the past, zfs boot environments are now used.

+With zfs boot environments, we can download the updated base files, create a new boot environment, start it in a jail, apply our configuration, test it, and then replicate the zfs dataset to other hosts using zfs send/recv over SSH.
+This gives us a reliable method of upgrading hosts and also minimises the amount of traffic over the internet.
+We would only need to download the base files once and then distrubute them locally rather than each host downloading updated versions.

+Likewise, any packages that are required for our infrastructure to work should be download onto a local package mirror/cache.
+This means we can still function if the internet connection is unavailable and allows us to ensure we are using the latest versions of packages.

+Until pkgbase becomes a reality, we can just download the images or kernel.txz/base.txz files from the freebsd ftp sites.
+One alternative is to download the source code via subversion, then compile it yourself.
+This takes about one and a half hours though.
+Security patches can be applied by downloading the patch, running the diff through `patch` and then recompiling.
+Again, compilation takes ages, so it would be better to just use the images or precompiled binaries.

 ### Ad-Hoc Change Tools ###